mighkel/TAK-Server/VPS-LXD-SETUP-NOTES.md

 If you're anything like me, you have the interest and some very basic linux, webdev, and networking experience; and your interest in the TAK ecosystem has sparked an urgency to accellerate taking that learning to the next level.

 In my case, I'm an officer on a small rural (read: non-taxing, *very* low budget) fire department, with a full-time job outside of public safety, who wants to learn the TAK ecosystem, and be able to set it up and teach it to other public safety orgs around our county.
+I'm also enthusiastic about the self-hosting ecosystems that are out there, and wish to upgrade my skills to implement some of the services that are out there.

 Is there an easier way to get a TAK Server going on a VPS?
 You bet!